amazon-braket/amazon-braket-examples/README.md

 # Braket Tutorials GitHub
 Welcome to the primary repository for Amazon Braket tutorials.
 We provide tutorials on quantum computing, using Amazon Braket.
 We provide examples for quantum circuits and quantum annealing.
-We cover canonical routines, such as the Quantum Fourier Transform (QFT), as well as hybrid quantum algorithms, such as the Variational Quantum Eigensolver 9VQE).
+We cover canonical routines, such as the Quantum Fourier Transform (QFT), as well as hybrid quantum algorithms, such as the Variational Quantum Eigensolver (VQE).

 The repository is structured as follows: